Antonio Gibson Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 - His team has rushed the ball 440 times this season, and he's carried 237 of those attempts (53.9%).

-- The Football Team have called a pass in 54.7% of their plays from scrimmage this year while staying on the ground 45.3% of the time.
+- The Football Team have thrown the football in 54.7% of their plays from scrimmage this year while staying on the ground 45.3% of the time.
 This offensive attack ranks 22nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gibson's matchup with the Giants.